WFT camp observations: Roster trimmed — and it’s beginning to feel a lot like regular season

 “We're going to mix a lot of guys in,” Rivera said, “and we just wanted to make sure they had an opportunity to get some work against different people.”

-During practice, several coaches taught some techniques — special teams and receivers — by referring to the team’s first opponent: the Los Angeles Chargers.
+During practice, several coaches taught some techniques — special teams and wide receivers — by referring to the team’s first opponent: the Los Angeles Chargers.
 Rivera said the team has started looking ahead to not only the season opener but also Week 2 against the New York Giants on Thursday Night Football.

-“It's going to be a very quick turnaround for the coaches,” Rivera said.
-“So, we're trying to get ourselves ahead and stay ahead.”
+“It’s going to be a very quick turnaround for the coaches,” Rivera said.
+“So we’re trying to get ourselves ahead and stay ahead.”

 Baltimore has won 19 consecutive preseason games, and if it beats Washington on Saturday, the 20th will set a record.
 Rivera, asked if he cared, used one of his favorite catchphrases: “Let’s focus on what’s important, not interesting.”
 He asserted he has never cared about preseason wins in his 19-year NFL career as a head coach and player.